-Our NBA experts forecast that extended road trips and homestands will negatively affect the teams and their performance, but is this really true?
-Perhaps it is, however we choose to find some benefit to an otherwise negative schedule for the Brooklyn Nets.
+This season will be most likely the most competitive one in the last 10 years when the changes in power rankings considered.
+NBA experts forecast that extended road trips and homestands will affect NBA power rankings and individual team performances, but is this really true?
+Perhaps the NBA power rankings system is biased, however, we choose to find some benefit to an otherwise negative schedule for the Brooklyn Nets.

 Stability The Brooklyn Nets can feel confident in their stable and experienced roster with four of their five starters returning, the presence of two first round picks and the return of their head coach.

-Critics, say what you will about Brooklyns roady schedule and how it may negatively affect their performance; but there is much good to be found in this schedule and how it could positively affect their game.
+Critics, say what you will about Brooklyn’s road schedule and how it may negatively affect their performance; but there is much good to be found in this schedule and how it could positively affect their game.